simondlr/PHP-WowApi/README.md

 - publicKey
 - privateKey

-If you wish to change the gaming region you should use the setRegion method as shown below, the following regions are available (us, eu, kr, tw, cn):
+If you wish to change the gaming region you should use the setRegion method as shown below, the following regions are available (us, eu, kr, tw, cn)

 ``` php
 <?php